All the Things That I Need

 Curling her fingers around the pendant thoughtfully, Madeline hesitated.

-“I don’t normally take it off,” she said in a melancholy voice that was out of place with the sexually charged atmosphere of the spacious bathroom.
+“I don’t normally take it off,” she said in a melancholy voice that was out of place with the lusty atmosphere of the spacious bathroom.
 “When I wear it, I feel close to my mom.”